operand/agency/README.md

 * Supports defining single process applications or networked agent systems

 ### Observability and Control
-* Before/after action and lifecycle callbacks for observability or other needs
+* Callbacks for lifecycle observability or other needs
 * Access policies and permission callbacks for access control

 ### Performance and Scalability
 * Multithreaded (though python's GIL is a bottleneck for single process apps)
 * AMQP support for multiprocess and networked systems (avoids GIL)
-* [_Python multiprocess support is planned for better scalability on single-host systems_](https://github.com/operand/agency/issues/33)
+* [_Python multiprocess support is imminent for better scalability on single-host systems_](https://github.com/operand/agency/issues/33)
 * [_Decentralized networking support planned_](https://github.com/operand/agency/issues/83)